Replay review in gridiron football: History

 There is not currently an instant replay equipment standard, each conference must choose (and purchase) its own equipment.
 Therefore, systems are quite disparate: they can be as complex as the high-tech custom systems similar as those used in the NFL to as simple as several large screens hooked to a digital video recorder using the direct-to-air feed of the broadcasting entity televising the game or a venue's internal coverage unit.
 Television coverage of NCAA games varies widely depending on the athletic conference, with most lower-level games not televised at all and many middle-level games only covered through rudimentary local or Internet broadcasts; the quality of replay camera angles thus varies accordingly.
+Eventually, most conferences in Division I FBS have adopted a shared system manufactured by the firm DVSport, which uses an on-field monitor for the head referee as well as a multi-feed application for the replay official.

 In 2005, the Big Ten, MAC, and SEC only allowed broadcast video (for games that are televised) to be used to determine the correct call.
 The other conferences allowed broadcast video and scoreboard video.
 Most conferences provided video equipment for games that were not televised.

 Instant replay was used in post-season games for the first time in the 2005 season.
 It was used in all 28 bowl games as well as the Division I Football Championship Subdivision (FCS, née I-AA), Division II and Division III national championship playoff games.

+Beginning in the 2024 season, the NCAA permitted Division I FBS conferences to adopt a "collaborative" instant replay system where instead of separate replay officials being stationed at each stadium, a group of replay officials could watch and adjudicate multiple games from a centralized command center.
+The Big Ten had been the first to adopt a "bunker"-style setup on an experimental basis a year prior, centralizing all replay operations from conference headquarters in Rosemont, Illinois.
+2025 saw the ACC given permission to air raw replay video and conversations between its replay officials (stationed within league offices in Charlotte, North Carolina) and game referees as part of selected television broadcasts.